All Products

 Description

-Select a MaxCompute data source in the current region.
-If the required data source is not found, Associate a MaxCompute compute resource in the current workspace to generate a data source with the same name.
+Select a MaxCompute data source bound to the current region.
+If the required data source is not found, you can bind a MaxCompute compute resource to the current workspace to generate a data source with the same name.

 Destination Table > Existing Table